Zacharia-Schmitz/Project_LA_Crime/README.md

 C=10, max_iter=1000, penalty="l1", solver="saga", random_state=321
 ```

-- Given the limited spread between the 3 sets of data, I would expect the data to perform just as well on unseen data, with the potential of better with more features.
+**<i>Given that this model performed 5% better than baseline on our test set, we would expect it to also perform well on unseen data**</i>

 <br>
 <br>